Docs / Tutorials / Tic-tac-toe

 Tic-tac-toe tutorial

 Build a complete two-player tic-tac-toe game end to end: state, inputs, win detection, broadcasting, and reconnect.
-Every step is shown in both Lua and Erlang so you can pick either path.
+Written in Lua; each step has an Erlang tab too, if you prefer the native behaviour.

 Prerequisites: finish the quick start first (engine running, CLI installed).